miniBill/nuplot/vendored/miniBill/elm-glsl/1.0.0/README.md

-A library to produce glsl shaders as strings.
+A library to produce GLSL shaders as strings.